FAQ's

 State law mandates that we have a completed health history and physician-signed physical for all campers that is signed and dated within the last 24 months.
 Unfortunately, your child will not be allowed to stay at camp until a copy of their physical, immunizations, insurance card, and demographic information has been received and uploaded to their account.

-Please call or email our camp registrar outlining your child’s condition and any special requirements.
+Please call or email our camp enrollment coordinator outlining your child’s condition and any special requirements.
 This will allow us to determine if we are able to adequately meet your child’s needs and provide a meaningful camp experience.
 Additionally, we encourage you to speak with the nurse during the health check-in and to your child’s cabin counselors.

 Is my child able to bunk with one of their friends?